Readit News logoReadit News

 mylastattempt commented on I genuinely don't understand why some people are still bullish about LLMs twitter.com/skdh/status/1... · Posted by u/ksec

-GolDDranks · 5 months ago
+GolDDranks · a year ago

 I guess that Sabine's beef with LLM's that they are hyped as a legit "human level assistant" -kind of thing by the business people, which they clearly aren't yet.
 Maybe I've just managed to... manage my expectations?

-mylastattempt · 5 months ago
+mylastattempt · a year ago

 That's on her then for fully believing what marketing and business execs are 'telling her' about LLMs.
 Does she get upset when she buys a coke around Christmas and her life doesn't become all warm and fuzzy with friendliness and cheer all around?